-Financial Markets influences are felt by all market participants: sometimes they impact the investment/ trade to be made on the day; otherwise they impact the valuation of the investment assets held.
-Short-term traders and long-term investors alike need to be aware of the influences on the markets to better decide on trades to make (or not make).
+Financial Markets influences are felt by all market participants.
+Sometimes they impact the investment/ trade on the day; otherwise they impact the valuation of the investment assets held.
+Short-term traders and long-term investors alike need to be aware of the various influences on the markets.

 Who/ what influences the daily performance of financial markets?